 Ruth Ewan, who finds her inspiration in long-forgotten or marginalised themes from political and social history in her work Her work “We Could Have Been Everything That We Wanted To Be” proposes a clock that shows decimal time, dividing the day into 10 parts instead of 24.

-Ryan Gander's work "Really Shiny Things That Don’t Mean Anything" is a 3-metre metal sphere covered with a thousand shiny, metal items.
+Ryan Gander's work "Really Shiny Things That Don’t Mean Anything" is a metal sphere covered with a thousand shiny, metal items.

 Mr. Rubber - the sculpture created by Paweł Althamer together with children from Social Animation Group.
 A fantastic example of public art work: it stood in Warsaw in the area of bad reputation, first stirring controversy, but quickly becoming a boast for local residents.